ouyi/dashjson/README.md

   -d DASH_ID, --dash_id DASH_ID
                         the id of the dashboard to be exported -t {t,s}, --dash_type {t,s}
-                        the type of the dashboard to be imported or exported
+                        the type of the dashboard (t for timeboard and s for screenboard) to be imported or exported -u UPDATE, --update UPDATE
+                        update an existing timeboard (used in combination with -i, not supported for screenboards)
 </pre>